hot3eed/hot3eed.github.io/_posts/2020-06-18-snap_p1_obfuscations.md

 blr x23
 {% endhighlight %}

-The disassembler doesn't know the value of `x23` here because, as stated above, it treats the block as if it doesn't block to the current function.
+The disassembler doesn't know the value of `x23` here because, as stated above, it treats the block as if it doesn't belong to the current function.

 ### Loop unrolling
 When you have a loop that comes with a pre-determined/fixed counter, you can get rid of the counter, and hardcode the loop iterations.
 This comes at a cost of the binary size, and it's slightly faster than using a counter.
 Snap uses this technique in an encryption function.
 This block moves a huge array of bytes to another, notice how the offsets increment, replacing the counter: